-As discussed in Note 1 to the financial statements, the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the Treasury, and are not intended to present fairly, the financial position and changes in financial position of the County of Los Angeles as a whole in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1 to the financial statements, the accompanying financial statements present only the statement of net position and statement of changes in net position of the total investment portfolio administered by the Treasury, and do not purport to, and do not, present fairly, the financial position of the County of Los Angeles, as of June 30, 2023, the changes in financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.